sharesight/www.sharesight.com/README.md

 ### Building/Deploying to STAGING:

+1. Create PR
+2. Merge PR into `develop` branch.
+3. Travis will deploy it to `staging-www.sharesight.com`.
+4. Once build is complete, may take up to 15 minutes to resolve caches.

 *Note:* When Travis-CI builds the `develop` branch, it will automatically deploy the code to `staging-www.sharesight.com` after any successful build.
 The instructions below are just for those cases when you want to manually deploy.